rholee-xu/surface-model/README.md

 ```

 ## Radius and tip calculation
 We must first calculate the radius of the tip and side before doing the automatic triangulation.
 First subset the wall outline by replacing the numbers with the lowest x-value that captures the tip portion of the cell.
-The `sphericalFit` command (cite) will fit a sphere to the subsetted points which we will extract the radius from.
+The `sphericalFit` command will fit a sphere to the subsetted points which we will extract the radius from.
 Then you can use the plot code to confirm how the fitting looks visually.
 ```matlab
 %% Calculate tip and side radius subset_tip_sphere = before_xy_ridge_all(:,before_xy_ridge_all(1,:)>=190);